 The paint was Behr No VOC from Home Depot.
 It included primer and covered every surface in the RV nicely whether it was wood, laminate, or wallpaper.
 I chose two shades of grey, a lighter one for the walls and a darker shade for the trim and cabinetry.
 Neither color was as dark in person as it shows in these photos.
 Clearly, I’m not a trained photographer.

 I made all the insulated curtains myself.
 There is a separate post all about that: RV Window Coverings.
-The flooring is sheet vinyl.
-I do have several pictures of the installation process and will write a separate post with those details.
+The flooring is sheet vinyl and there’s a detailed tutorial on how we installed it over here: How to Install RV Flooring.
 It was fabulous for the week that we were able to enjoy it.

 This area became my sewing and craft area.
 More details can be found here: RV Craft Space.